-Usually, to delete/remove a file from Linux terminal, we use the rm command (delete files), shred command (securely delete a file), wipe command (securely erase a file) or secure-deletion toolkit (a collection of secure file deletion tools).
+Usually, to delete/remove a file from a Linux terminal, we use the rm command (delete files), shred command (securely delete a file), wipe command (securely erase a file), or secure-deletion toolkit (a collection of secure file deletion tools).

 In this tutorial, we will explain how to efficiently and reliably delete huge files/directories in Linux.